You have no items in your shopping cart.

 (m²/g)

-HILIC is a variant of normal phase liquid chromatography that overlaps with ion-exchange chromatography and reversed phase HPLC.
-HILIC columns are specifically designed to separate polar to highly polar compounds that are poorly retained in traditional reversed phase HPLC.
-These columns utilize hydrophilic stationary phases with reversed phase type eluents.
-Longer re-equilibration times are required in order to create the correct and reproducible conditions for the HILIC separation mechanisms.
-While there is ongoing discussion on the main separation mechanisms employed in HILIC, it is a combination of NP, ion exchange and RP, and is beneficial for the challenging separation of highly polar compounds that can’t be resolved with the other types of columns.
-Moreover, the highly organic conditions make it a separation technique that is highly compatible with mass spectrometry (MS) detection, where the highly volatile and ionizable separation conditions also aid in the ionization stage for improved MS detection.
+Longer re-equilibration times are required to create correct and reproducible conditions for HILIC separation mechanisms.
+While there is ongoing discussion about the main separation mechanisms employed in HILIC, it combines NP, ion exchange, and RP mechanisms.
+The highly organic conditions make HILIC highly compatible with mass spectrometry (MS) detection, where volatile and ionizable separation conditions aid in the ionization stage for improved MS detection.

-Recommended HILIC Columns:
+Recommended HILIC HPLC Columns

-Column Features USP Code Particle Size
+HPLC Column Features USP Code Particle Size

 (µm)